iPhone 12: What you need to know about Apple's new 5G phone lineup - KESQ

 What’s not in the box

-Apple will ship the iPhone 12 without headphones or a charging brink, a move aimed at cutting down on waste.
+Apple will ship the iPhone 12 without headphones or a charging brick, a move aimed at cutting down on waste.

 More than 2 billion Apple power adapters are out in the world, and many customers already have wired headphones or AirPods, vice president of environment, policy and social initiatives Lisa Jackson said.